Business Entities

 Tax Law Changes Effective for 2018 and Later

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, corporations have received the best benefits, including the following changes:
+Under the tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act, corporations have received the best benefits, including the following changes:

-Also, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorships and independent contractors will be able to deduct 20% of their qualified business income.
-However, this deduction starts to phase out for couples filing married filing jointly earning at least $315,000 or $157,500 for everyone else.
+Also, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorships and independent contractors may deduct 20% of their qualified business income.
+However, this deduction phases out at higher incomes, adjusted for inflation:

 This new business deduction, called the §199A deduction or the deduction for qualified business income, equals the lesser of: